limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Pinky's Database

-The page at `http://pinkydb:7654/login.php` appears to be Pinky's database login — the attack surface.
+The attack surface is at `http://pinkydb:7654/login.php` — Pinky's database login.

 ![screenshot-1](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-1.png)

 Remember the custom wordlist we built earlier?
-Perhaps it's time we put it to good use with `hydra` and see what we get?
+Now it's the time we put it to good use with `hydra`.

 ```
 # echo pinky > usernames.txt